It – Welcome to Derry: Writing

-In January 2025, in an interview with Radio TU, Andy Muschietti revealed details about the source material and longer-term plans.
-He said that the series is based on interlude chapters from the It novel.
-He said that "There's a reason why the story is told backwards", where the three planned seasons are set in 1962, 1935, and 1908 respectively.
-Muschietti mentioned how with the first season they are only "opening a window" of the story and that it will really "manifest" in the second and third seasons.
-The series will also focus on why Pennywise stays in Derry when he could go "somewhere else" and that he takes advantage of children because adults do not understand what happens to them.
+In a January 2025 interview with Radio TU, Andy Muschietti revealed details about the source material and longer-term plans.
+He said that the series is based on interlude chapters from the It novel, noting that "there's a reason why the story is told backwards."
+Muschietti mentioned that with the first season they are only "opening a window" of the story and that it will really "manifest" in the second and third seasons.
+The series will also focus on why Pennywise stays in Derry when he could go "somewhere else" and how he takes advantage of children because adults do not understand what happens to them.
 Executive producer Jason Fuchs said that the plan, apart from revealing the origin of Pennywise, is also the origin of the "cursed town".
 For Fuchs, Derry is also the entity "in many ways" because Pennywise "actually predates Derry".
 If given the opportunity, the planned seasons would leave a "different understanding of the creature, the town's rules, and what motivates It".

+Andy stated that the second season will be set in 1935 and will focus on the Bradley Gang massacre and the Great Depression in Derry, introducing new characters and younger versions of characters from the first season.
+Andy mentioned that there would be a lot of Depression-era themes, with children smoking or missing teeth due to the hardships of the time.
+He later described Derry as almost a graveyard, "a carcass of something" with its population depleted, poor, tired, jobless and homeless.
+The new protagonists are children who lack a suburban, comforting life, instead being runaways or orphans in a bleak environment, while hope keeps them going; a family tree will also connect the timeline to the previous season.

 Casting

 Bill Skarsgård reprises his role as Pennywise from the films.

 In April 2023, Jovan Adepo, Chris Chalk, Taylour Paige, and James Remar joined the cast in starring roles.
 Stephen Rider joined as a series regular and Madeleine Stowe as a recurring guest.
 In May 2024, Bill Skarsgård was cast to reprise his starring role as Pennywise.
-In June 2024, Alixandra Fuchs, Kimberly Norris Guerrero, Dorian Grey, Thomas Mitchell, BJ Harrison, Peter Outerbridge, Shane Marriott, Chad Rook, Joshua Odjick, and Morningstar Angeline were cast in recurring capacities.
+The following month, Alixandra Fuchs, Kimberly Norris Guerrero, Dorian Grey, Thomas Mitchell, BJ Harrison, Peter Outerbridge, Shane Marriott, Chad Rook, Joshua Odjick, and Morningstar Angeline were cast in recurring capacities.
 In July, Rudy Mancuso was cast in a recurring role.